At the intersection of science and art stands photographer Gary Schneider.

 Schneider’s Genetic Self-Portrait series, which he began in the late 1990s as a response to the Human Genome Project – a 13-year endeavor to unlock the secrets of human DNA – includes images of his hair, retinas and even his chromosomes.
 Working with scientists and doctors, Schneider created a catalog of forensic images using all manner of microscope technology.
 The resulting photographs, deeply personal and yet universal, are an exploration of Schneider’s identity.

-“A scientist must always solve the problem,” says Schneider, an assistant professor of photography in the Mason Gross School’s Visual Arts Department.
+“A scientist must always solve the problem,” says Schneider, an assistant professor of photography in the Visual Arts Department at the Mason Gross School of the Arts.
 “But an artist need never arrive at a solution.”

 “Teaching gives me the opportunity to get out of my own head,” Schneider says.
 “It grounds me.”